 - Ensure that the Notification Memo is on Office of the Dean Letterhead,

-- Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Academic Programs to the Vice Provost for Academic Programs,
+- Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Daniel Chang, Director for Academic Programs,

 - Notification Memos that are missing the Dean’s signature or initials will be returned,